edwardlok88/devops-malaysia-august-2024/Day1/README.md

   - Winlogbeat
   - Metricbeat
   - Auditbeat
+- you could explore about the various beat utilities here https://www.objectrocket.com/resource/what-are-elasticsearch-beats/
 </pre>

 Let's use Filebeat, which is good enough to take application logs from any folder and feed the same to logstash.